 Avoiding this in single issue negotiations (like haggling on price in a local market or buying a used car) but you need to remind yourself that the pie is not fixed and that understanding interests and growing the pie is your top priority.

-Integrative bargaining is the opposite to distributive bargaining and is the fancier name for growing the pie.
+Integrative bargaining is the fancy name for growing the pie.

-Integrative bargaining strategies also build trust and strengthen relationships simply because they are mutually rewarding.
+As opposed to distributive bargaining, integrative bargaining strategies build trust and strengthen relationships simply because they are mutually rewarding.
 In many cases (particularly in business concepts) you will negotiate with the same counterpart or entity multiple times.
 Being integrative ensures healthy, long-term partnerships.

 Value is created in a variety of ways but they all come down to cooperation.
 Essential to cooperation are trust building, information sharing and appropriate tradeoffs.
 Remember, this is a 2-step dance creating more value means there’s more to claim throughout the negotiation.